 (15) It was one of the biggest Polish churches in the 17th century.
-It is not that impressive right now- Russians destroyed it during partitions of Poland.
+It is not that impressive right now- Russians destroyed it during the partitions of Poland.

 Franciscans are trying to retrieve the original shape of the church.
 They are still collecting money for the renovation.
 Hopefully, they will manage to finalize their plan in the nearest future!

 (16) Cavalier was the highest point of the fortification.
 In the past, it was a great observation point and a perfect spot for shooting.